Ficool

 Words cannot express my family's gratitude.
 You saved my son's life.
 For this, we owe you a debt that can never be fully repaid.

 I am a simple man.
 A forger.
 I don't have wealth or connections to offer.
 What I have is my craft.
 This blade represents six months of work, the finest piece I've ever made.
-It's not enchanted, carries no formations, holds no special properties.
+It's not spirit-forged, carries no formations, holds no special properties.
 It's simply steel, folded and tempered by a man who has spent forty years learning to shape metal.

 May it serve you well.